Clintonnick3/Customer_Conversion_prediction_with-imbalance-data/README.md

 + The data was loaded and preprocessed - cleaned.

-+ Data Visualization was done and Exploratory Data Analyis was done to take some meaningful insights.
++ Data Visualization was done and Exploratory Data Analysis was done to take some meaningful insights.

 + It was a highly imbalanced data with less than 11% of the data in the subscribed category.